State of the art transvaginal sacrospinous fixation system

 Urinary Incontinence approximately affects 200 million people worldwide, according to the National Association for Continence (NAFC).
 It is estimated that between 75-80% are women.

-Prevalence of incontinence in general population of females reported in 13 different studies.
+Prevalence of incontinence in the general population of females reported in 13 different studies.

 Doctors usually suggest surgery to treat incontinence only after other options have been evaluated.
 Surgical options have a high success rate.